Tunisia

 |

-Reissued after periodic review without changes Exercise increased caution in Sweden due to terrorism.
-Country Summary: Terrorist groups continue plotting possible attacks in Sweden.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
-Read the country information page for additional information on travel to Sweden.
-If you decide to travel to Sweden: Be aware of your surroundings when traveling to tourist locations and crowded public venues.
-Follow the instructions of local authorities.
-Monitor local media for breaking events and adjust your plans based on new information.
-Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
-Follow the Department of State on Facebook and Twitter.
-Review the Country Security Report for Sweden.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in Saint Lucia.
+Read the country information page for additional information on travel to Saint Lucia.
+If you decide to travel to Saint Lucia: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Follow the Department of State on Facebook and X/Twitter.
+Review the Country Security Report for the Eastern Caribbean, which includes Saint Lucia.
 Prepare a contingency plan for emergency situations.
-Review the Traveler’s Checklist.
+Review the Traveler’s Checklist Visit the CDC page for the latest Travel Health Information related to your travel.

 |